dylmye/aws-python-twitch-eventsub-to-discord-webhook/README.md

   handler: aws-python-twitch-eventsub-to-discord-webhook-dev-webhook (2.3 kB)
 ```

 _Note_: In current form, after deployment, your API is public and can be invoked by anyone.
 For production deployments, you might want to configure an authorizer.
-For details on how to do that, refer to [http event docs](https://www.serverless.com/framework/docs/providers/aws/events/apigateway/).
+For details on how to do that, refer to [httpApi event docs](https://www.serverless.com/framework/docs/providers/aws/events/http-api#jwt-authorizers).

 ### Invocation